 - National Planning Policy Framework, published March 2012.
 Useful for one of its core planning principles on page 6 – planning should “actively manage patterns of growth to make the fullest possible use of public transport, walking and cycling, and focus significant development in locations which are or can be made sustainable”.
+Paras 17 and 32 are important.
 Link or download document.

 - Lancaster City Council’s Development Plan, adopted September 2015.
 Policies DM20 and DM21 refer to cycling and sustainable transport when planning new developments.
 DM20 on page 77 states: “Proposals should minimise the need to travel, particularly by private car and maximise the opportunities for the use of walking, cycling and public transport.
 Development proposals will be supported where they seek to: (i) Make the best use of existing public transport services and where appropriate provide opportunities for improving and sustaining the viability of those services; (ii) Ensure that there is convenient access for walking and cycling to local facilities”.
 Link or download document.